How might we visualize the emotional process of revisiting our past selves—toward empathy and closure?

 For Those Who Don't Have Tomorrow - Trailer

-This trailer was created as part of my thesis project, For Those Who Don't Have Tomorrow, to complement and enhance the understanding of my work.
-While my thesis paper, Beyond Empathy, documents the full design process, the trailer focuses on my personal story, framing me as both a designer and a participant in the project.
+This trailer was created as part of my thesis project, For Those Who Don't Have Tomorrow, to deepen emotional connection and understanding.
+While my thesis paper (Beyond Empathy) documents the full design process, the trailer centers on my personal story—framing me as both the designer and a participant.

-Due to the COVID-19 pandemic, traditional forms of interaction and project display were not feasible.
-To address this, I reimagined my thesis paper as a digital book and developed this trailer as a medium to foster connection and engagement with audiences.
-Reflecting my personal story, the trailer conveys a message to myself during a moment when I felt there was no tomorrow, inviting viewers into an intimate exploration of empathy and loss.
+Due to the COVID-19 pandemic, traditional forms of interaction and exhibition were not feasible.
+In response, I reimagined my thesis paper as a digital book and created this trailer as a medium for connection and engagement with audiences.
+Rooted in personal experience, the trailer shares a message I wish I could have delivered to myself—during a time when I felt there was no tomorrow—inviting viewers into a quiet meditation on empathy, memory, and loss.

 Adobe Illustrator